DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 ## Dependencies
-All dependencies are specified in the environment.yml file that can be used during set-up.
+To set-up a virtual environment with the correct dependencies, run:
 ```
 conda env create -f environment.yml
 ```

+All dependencies are specified in the environment.yml file.

 - python=3.9.15
 - tensorflow=2.8.0